Success is Planted in the Off-Season

 Off-season 101

-Vierula personally recommends two weeks, but this number varies from coach to coach.
-We'll have to judge the optimal length for ourselves, but whether we opt for one or four weeks, the important thing is that we block this time off as soon as our in-season wraps.
-We can then use this time to pursue other hobbies/interests, travel, spend time with family and friends, get our sleep on lock… Whatever calls our heart.
+The specific amount of time varies from coach to coach, sport psych to sport psych.
+On the actor's path, we'll have to judge the optimal length for ourselves, but whether we opt for one or four weeks, the important thing is that we block this time off as soon as our in-season wraps.
+We can then use this time to pursue other hobbies / interests, travel, spend time with family and friends, get our sleep on lock… Whatever calls our heart.

 After our break (and do take one, homies), we want to start planting the seeds for our in-season success.
 This is where most actors drop the ball, so approaching our off-season with intention and focus can give us a real edge.